Zuvo007/progress-bar-js/README.md

 # progress-bar-js
-This is simple interview question for frontnd interviews : To Make a progress bar
+This is simple interview question for frontend interviews : To Make a progress bar